 Apple updates iOS regularly, with a major update coming approximately once every year, normally in September alongside the launch of a new iPhone model.
 The latest version, released in September 2014, is iOS 8.

 Apple also releases smaller updates to fix bugs and add small tweaks.
 Currently, iOS 8 is on version 8.1.3.
-You can find out more about iOS 8 and its various small updates in our iOS 8 release round-up.

 How to tell which version of iOS you're on